French Open: Rafael Nadal crushes Casper Ruud to win his 14th title at Roland Garros

 When a forehand winner zipped down the line to bring up set point, Ruud shook his head in despair and promptly double-faulted to give Nadal a 2-0 lead.

-In the end, it was a procession with 'Viva Espana' blaring out from a band in the stands as Nadal added 'decimocuarto' to the Australian Open he won earlier this year.
+In the end, it was a procession with 'Viva Espana' blaring out from a band in the stands as Nadal added 'decimocuarto' to the Australian Open he won earlier this year after winning his 11th straight game.

-Whether his aging, ailing body allows him to collect any more remains to be seen but by lifting the Musketeers' Cup again, Nadal is halfway through the calendar Grand Slam for the first time in his career after he won the year's opening major at the Australian Open.
+Whether his aging, ailing body allows him to collect any more remains to be seen but by lifting the Musketeers' Cup again, Nadal is halfway through the calendar Grand Slam for the first time in his career.

 - Osaka on Wimbledon entry list; Federer and Williams sisters absent

+Gracious in defeat, he said: "This is a first time for me so let's see how I do.
+The first and most important thing is to congratulate Rafa.

-"We all know what a champion you are," said Ruud.
-"Today I got to feel how it is to play against you in a final - it's not easy, I am not the first victim, I know there have been many before."
+"It's your 14th time, 22nd all round in Grand Slams.
+We all know what a champion you are.

+"Today I got to feel how it is to play against you in a final.
+It's not easy and I'm not the first victim.
+I know there have been many before."

 Don't forget to follow us on skysports.com/tennis, our Twitter account @skysportstennis & Sky Sports - on the go!
 Available to download now on - iPhone & iPad and Android